 Independent horror is where it’s at when it comes to innovative content and literary merit.
 I would also argue independent horror is where you’ll find the bulk of those fabulous female writers.
 Sure, they might not all have stayed there—some found success and entered the hallowed realm of the Big Five, moving beyond their self-pub/small press origins.
 And good for them!
 But, in my opinion, their overall quality is still not being recognized enough.

 Again, I am not a fan of false praise just to check boxes in a pretense of accommodation.
 Quality does matter, that’s a given.
-But, as an avid reader, I can assure you the dark fiction genre is loaded with brilliant women writing about diverse subjects—and it’s awesome!
+But as an avid reader, I can assure you the dark fiction genre is loaded with brilliant women writing about diverse subjects—and it’s awesome!
 This is not “check box” material, a pat on the head for having the guts to put our little stories out there with the big boys.
-Hell, the entire horror genre probably wouldn’t exist today without certain pioneering female authors—thank you Mary Shelley, Charlotte Perkins Gilman, Shirley Jackson, Charlotte and Emily Bronte, and many others.
-Did they write “women’s stories”?
+Hell, the entire horror genre probably wouldn’t exist today without certain pioneering female authors from the distant past—thank you Mary Shelley, Charlotte Perkins Gilman, Shirley Jackson, Charlotte and Emily Bronte, and many others.
+Did they write “women’s stories?”
 Something so esoteric that men couldn’t possibly understand or find something of interest?
 Hell no—men have been inspired for generations because of the stories these women wrote!
 Which is cool, because it proves that a diverse author can inspire anyone no matter their background.
-Their tales have a universal appeal, radiate talent, and—for all the horror haters and book snobs—these stories are also models of literary fiction writing.
+Their tales have a universal appeal, radiate talent, and—for all the horror haters and book snobs—these stories are also models on how to write compelling fiction.

 So in honor of Women in Horror Month, I’m only going to read and review female dark fiction (horror & dark fantasy) authors.
-And for any who know me, this certainly isn’t a new thing.
-I think my Goodreads and personal bookshelf speaks for me!
-I’ll also be working on getting my own work of dark fiction, Demon in Me, ready for publishing—quite motivated to wrap everything up in this special month.
+For those who know me, this certainly isn’t a new thing.
+I think my Goodreads, Kindle, and personal bookshelf speaks for me!
+I’ll also be working on getting my own work of dark fiction, Demon in Me, ready for publishing.
+I’m quite motivated to wrap everything up in this special month.
 I won’t call this a challenge because honestly, it’s an honor and a pleasure to promote my fellow ladies.

 To all of my Sisters in Horror, this is our month.
 Let’s make it count and have some fun!